 remarkable array of health benefits.

 Is It Good for The Heart?

-So, why is cayenne so great for your heart health?
+So, why is Capsicum so great for your heart health?
 What are its great health benefits?
-The health benefits of
+The health benefits

-Consider this: cayenne, through the instrumentality of its secondary metabolite capsaicin (pronounced
+Consider this: Capsicum, through the instrumentality of its secondary metabolite capsaicin (pronounced

 cap-say-sin), is scientifically proven to kill prostate cancer cells, among other fantastic

 health benefits, and that is just the beginning as to the benefits of this humble, nondescript herb.